dotansimha/graphql-binding/README.md

 ## Overview

 🔗 GraphQL bindings are **modular building blocks** that allow to embed existing GraphQL APIs into your own GraphQL server.
 Think about it as turning (parts of) GraphQL APIs into reusable LEGO building blocks.
+Bindings may be generated in JavaScript, TypeScript, or Flow.

 > The idea of GraphQL bindings is introduced in detail in this blog post: [Reusing & Composing GraphQL APIs with GraphQL Bindings](https://blog.graph.cool/80a4aa37cff5)